 Water and windows and foam, oh my!
-Creating window art with foam shapes is always popular among my toddlers and preschoolers.
-It combines two favourite kids’ activities: art and water play!
-It’s such an easy activity to prepare and clean up, and it will keep your little one entertained for ages!
+Creating window art with foam shapes is always a hit with the kids in my daycare because it combines two of their favourite activities: art and water play!

 To make window art with foam shapes you’ll need:

 - window or sliding glass door

 Ok!
 Let’s create some window art!
 Hand out the brushes, and let the kids “paint” away!

 They can brush their water directly onto the window or on to their craft shapes.
 Then they’ll press their shape against the glass window or sliding glass door, and voila!

 The foam adheres very well to the window.
 All of our shapes stayed on the window, and we were playing for about an hour on this day.

 You can create your art on a window or a mirror, or you could do what we’re doing, and use a sliding glass door.
 Our patio door makes the perfect canvas for group of little ones to gather around.